cpstarforce/BotResponses/README.md

 - The name or extension of a file must not be changed.
 - Each work response must contain the `{{amount}}` variable.
 - A work response should not be longer than 300 characters.
 - Each response folder contains a `.min` subfolder.
 In this directory, minified files are kept for machine reading.
 This should be in sync with the uminified (normal) files.
+See the "Minifier Script" section at the end of this README file to learn more.
 - Archived responses are messages that are not in use.
 They should be kept in the `/archived/` folder.

 ## List of variables